ClaireRoberts1403/LostInTheDark/README.md

   Issues with the movement of screen sizes disrupting the equal spacing.
 A more robust method is needed.
 - First test onto other browsers via github host showed no audio or images.
 Easy fix but didnt show in previews in gitpod.
 - Fix for no images/audio failed.
 Realised mistake now fixed, images and audio now working when deployed.
 - First user test showed more accessbility needed a back or home button.
 A curser chnange on hover over the arrows to make it clear to click.
-Clearer start button was called RUN! now called Start Running!
+Clearer start button was called RUN! now called Begin!
 - First user test also suggested a mute button for the audio.

 ## Deployment